massimocandela/dataflux/README.md

-## Projectname
+## DataFlux

-Projectname is a JavaScript library for automatically generating ORM-like data layers interfacing with REST APIs.
+DataFlux is a JavaScript library that automatically interfaces with your REST APIs to create a 2-way-synced local data store.
+If used with React, it transparently manages data propagation in the state.

 * **Automated:** Given a collection of urls pointing to REST APIs, it creates a data layer (called `store`) able to retrieve, insert, update, delete the objects returned by the API.
 When objects are edited by the client, the store detects the edited objects and dispatches targeted updates to the APIs.
 You will **work on local JS objects** (e.g., you can do `myObject.name = "test"`, or `myObject.destroy()`) and **ignore the synchronization with the server** that will happen automagically.